 The Journal for ImmunoTherapy of Cancer (JITC) is an open access, peer reviewed journal that publishes on all aspects of tumor immunology and cancer immunotherapy, aiming to enrich communication and advance scientific understanding in this rapidly evolving field.
-It publishes articles under several sections: Basic Tumor Immunology, Clinical/Translational Cancer Immunotherapy, Immune Cell Therapies and Immune Cell Engineering, Immunotherapy Biomarkers, and Oncolytic and Local Immunotherapy.
-Additional information about these sections can be found here.
+It publishes original research articles under several sections: Basic Tumor Immunology, Clinical/Translational Cancer Immunotherapy, Immune Cell Therapies and Immune Cell Engineering, Immunotherapy Biomarkers, and Oncolytic and Local Immunotherapy.
+Additional information about these sections and others can be found here.

 Stringent Ethical Standards JITC is published by BMJ, a member of the Committee on Publishing Ethics.
 Visibility JITC is featured in a number of major indexing resources, including PubMed, PubMed Central, MEDLINE, the Directory of Open Access Journals (DOAJ), Scopus, and Clarivate Analyics’ Science Citation Index Expanded (SCIE).